 Process for a Foresight Project

-A foresight process is in many ways similar to a foresight program.
+A foresight project is in many ways similar to a foresight program.
 But as it is done within a shorter period and attempts to address a specific question, it is typically divided into 4 phases.
-In reality, any research process involves going back and forth between these phases.
+In reality, any research project involves going back and forth between these phases.
 But, for the sake of simplicity, we'll describe them as a cyclical continuum.

 1. Scoping the research

 A foresight assignment is kicked off by defining the research question(s) related to the situation at hand.
 An example of a topic could be the following.
 "What is the future of traffic like, and how can we position our organization to take advantage of the future landscape?"